maim-lain/mythicmanor/weeks/week1.md

 - Clicking on the map in the top right of the screen lets you travel around the city
 - New Lark Park -> Click on the ice cream sign to go to Sweet Treats
 - Chat with Fanora
-    - Optional: Best responses
     - Just wanted to visit
     - Should I be..
     - Check the first two places
     - Check near the tree -> Cute bra
     - Check near the bench -> That's a condom
     - Give up
 - Thick Creams Cafe -> Chat with Naira -> You can either make her happy or embarrassed, choose whichever
     - Make her happy:
         - No big deal